bozsahin/thebench/README.md

 It works in Linux, MacOS, and Windows 11 using Window's Subsystem for Linux (WSL) native apps;  for example, in Window's WSL, MacOS, Arch, Ubuntu, Debian, Fedora and RedHat-based distributions.

 You can start using WSL from Microsoft Store if you have late Windows 11 upwards; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>.
 As oF July 2025, I see Ubuntu, Kali, Oracle Linux and Debian as ready-made linux apps for Windows 11 in Microsoft Store.
 Ubuntu IS SAFEST FOR BEGINNERS.
+Debian IS LEAST WELCOMING TO THIRD PARTY SOFTWARE.

 DEPENDENCIES: You need the following FOUR TOOLS before installing TheBench.